 Click on above images to view larger versions.

-While many of the estates, farms and houses in and around the present-day village of Croftamie go back hundreds of years, the name of the village itself goes back no further the 1850's.
-Even when the Balloch - Stirling railway line reached the village in 1857, the railway company called the station Drymen Station, rather than Croftamie.
+While many of the estates, farms and houses in and around the present-day village of Croftamie go back hundreds of years, the name “Croftamie” goes back little further than the 1840’s although there are, as we shall see, some references to an area called “Croftamy” before that.
+Even when the Forth & Clyde Junction Railway (&C) from Balloch to Stirling railway line reached the village in 1857, the railway company called the station Drymen Station, rather than Croftamie.
+That of itself was not unusual with the F&C’s naming of stations - of all the stations on the line, only Jamestown is actually in the village after which it is called - but it does suggest that Croftamie was not of any great size even by the 1850s.

 A Balloch-Stirling steam train heading into Croftamie station in the early 1900s

 Prior to that, there is a reference in 1823 on a Kilmaronock Parish map to an area called Craftamy, close to what is now the village.
 Some church records of that time also mention a Craftamy.
-However, the New Statistical Account of Scotland published in 1839, says that in the whole of Kilmaronock parish “not even four dwelling houses in it are closely continuous” so that rules out any village at Croftamie - or Gartocharn for that matter.
+However, the New Statistical Account of Scotland published in 1839, says that in the whole of Kilmaronock parish “not even four dwelling houses in it are closely continuous”.
+Just two years later however, in 1841, the spelling “Croftamie” makes its first appearance on the very first national Census of 1841, as the extract below from the Census, sent to us by Ron Aitken, shows.

 In the early 1500's, an Earl of Lennox granted some Catter land to a Buchanan, on the condition that he kept a ferry running across the Endrick.
 For many years Catter House was the residence of the Duke of Montrose's factor.
 Other farm names have connections with the early middle ages.
 For example, the name Spittal indicates that its lands were once owned by the Order of Knights Hospitalers - one of the military / religious orders dating from the time of the Crusades.
 There are ruins of a building close to the Endrick, which probably belonged to the Order.